xyamzw/docs/docs/guide/drivers/thunder.md

 Thunder X serves overseas users.
 As of the time of document release, only the Android version is available.
 Other versions have not yet been released.

 - Thunder X has sufficient speed even without membership.
 Future changes are unknown.
-- Using the APP may require a proxy, but not when mounted on AList.
+- Using the APP may require a proxy, but not when mounted on OpenList.

 -----

 Thunder Browser：Currently only supports mobile phones (Android, iOS)

 - **https://x.xunlei.com/**
-- If you log in to AList, the mobile phone will be kicked offline.
-On the contrary, if you log in to AList first and then log in to the mobile phone, AList will be kicked offline but there will be no prompt
+- If you log in to OpenList, the mobile phone will be kicked offline.
+On the contrary, if you log in to OpenList first and then log in to the mobile phone, OpenList will be kicked offline but there will be no prompt

 :::